All Episodes

 Yeah, we're not going to shut the government down.

-But to keep doing this time and time and time again, it hurts our homeland security, even doing these short-term extensions.
+But to keep doing this time and time and time again, it hurts our Homeland Security, even doing these short-term extensions.

-Because it didn't get the 60 votes, it didn't get the bipartisan support that we had hoped.
+It didn't get the bipartisan support that we had hoped.

 Why must we hold millions of Americans who depend on the services of these agencies that are closed?